interactivethings/catalog/docs/specimens/image.md

 ## Image

 Images can be used as graphical elements, to document implemtation details with static images or behavioral aspects when animated gifs are used.
+The src and overlay keys accept the `srcSet` notation, which allows the usage of responsive images.

 ### Keys
 - `src: string` image to display (gets scaled if it extends the container)